 - Greek sheet pan chicken with potatoes and feta

 Pork Souvlaki Recipe

 For the souvlaki & marinade

 - 900 g (2 pounds) pork shoulder steaks

 - 3 tbsp lemon juice or red wine vinegar

 - 1 tbsp dried oregano

 - 1 tsp salt

-Heat a large frying or griddle pan and wipe with olive oil.
-Grill the skewers over high heat, turning frequently so that they cook evenly.
+- Heat a large frying or griddle pan and wipe with olive oil.
+Grill the skewers over high heat, turning frequently, for 8-10 minutes or until cooked through.
 Taste and season with additional salt (if needed) and pepper.

-Briefly pan fry the pittas to warm them up (or brush with a little olive oil and briefly grill on the barbecue) then add a little onion, tzatziki and tomatoes.
+- Briefly pan fry the pitas to warm them up (or brush with a little olive oil and briefly grill on the barbecue) then add a little onion, tzatziki and sliced tomatoes.